Kaiya Harris Thompson

 Art brings nearly 25 years of business and community service experience to the Columbus Works team.
 Art is a proven and respected community leader, and is an expert in serving residents of under-served neighborhoods in Columbus, including those experiencing poverty, trauma, and substance abuse.
 Art is a graduate of the prestigious DeVos Urban Leadership Initiative, and is an an expert on the needs of opportunity youth and creating collaborate partnerships, Art has a proven track record of innovative solutions, delivering results that change lives and communities.
 For ore than 20 years,

 Art has lead business units delivering production on-time, leading people, managing budgets, quality assurance, and customer experience.
 Art and his family live in Columbus, and are actively engaged in service to their community..

-Kela Davis, Life Coach
+Kela Davis, Director of Operations and Life Coach

-Seth VanHorn, Manager, Columbus Works @Work
+Seth VanHorn, Program Manager, Columbus Works @Work

 Seth VanHorn leads our Columbus Works @Work transitional employment program.
 Seth brings experience in developing and implementing transitional employment programs, having worked with Community Properties of Ohio and Godman Guild, in Columbus, Ohio.
 Through his broad experience in the non-profit field, Seth has gained well-rounded program development and project management knowledge, as well as extensive on-the-job employee training expertise.